 The average daily sick rate was: officers 0.06, NCOs and men 22.97, women 0.16, children 0.52.
 There were 542 men admitted into the hospital (787/1000 mean strength), with 5 deaths in hospital and 2 out of hospital (10.16 deaths/1000 mean strength).

-The following men died during the year:
+The following men died in 1870:

 No 468 Pte Charles Johnston, aged 29 years died at the regimental hospital on 17 January 1870 from cancer of the stomach.
 He had served with his regiment for 10 years.

-- No 3552 Pte William James, aged 33 years 5 months died at Forrest Hospital on 3 March 1870 from bronchitis.
+No 3552 Pte William James, aged 33 years 5 months died at Forrest Hospital on 3 March 1870 from bronchitis.
 He had served for 15 years.

 No 784 Pte John Kelly, aged 34 years died suddenly while on his way to parade on 10 March 1870 from an aneurysm of the aorta.
 He had served for 15 years.

 No 1447 Pte G Spence, aged 19 years 7 months died at the regimental hospital on 14 April 1870 from phthisis pulmonalis.
 He had been in Malta for 18 months.

-- No 1047 LCpl John Pearson, aged 21 years 8 months died at the regimental hospital on 22 August 1870 from Simple Continued Fever.
+No 1047 LCpl John Pearson, aged 21 years 8 months died at the regimental hospital on 22 August 1870 from Simple Continued Fever.
 He had served for 4 years and had been in Malta for 1 year 8 months.

-- No 3196 Pte Matthew Murphy, aged 33 years 4 months died suddenly in his barrack room on 18 October 1870 from phthisis pulmonalis.
+No 3196 Pte Matthew Murphy, aged 33 years 4 months died suddenly in his barrack room on 18 October 1870 from phthisis pulmonalis.
 He had served for 15 years with two years in Malta.